APogue/APogue.github.io/_protocols/codebook_with_coding_protocol.md

      * Rejects authority or consequences with pride, disdain, or resistance
      * E.g., "You're fascist aggressors," "Don't obey in advance"
    - Code as `mobilizing/escalatory` if:
-     * Urges greater collective action, confrontation, or disruption
+     * Urges greater collective action, confrontation, or disruption; a call to action, a threat to escalate, or both
-     * E.g., "Join us at noon!", "If they don't agree, we'll shut it down!"
+     * E.g., "Walkout at noon!", "If they don't agree, we'll shut it down!"
    - Code as `conciliatory` if:
      * Seeks compromise, mutual understanding, or de-escalation
      * E.g., "We welcome dialogue," "Let's find common ground"